dinahaniyah/ES6/README.md

 ### List :
 1.
 2.
 3. Read-Only Variable with the const
+4. Mutate an Array Declared with const